Phosphorite: Depositional environments

 Phosphates are known to be deposited in a wide range of depositional environments.
-Normally phosphates are deposited in very shallow, near-shore marine or low energy environments.
-This includes environments such as supratidal zones, littoral or intertidal zones, and most importantly estuarine.
+Commonly, phosphates are deposited in very shallow, near-shore marine or low-energy environments.
+This includes environments such as supratidal zones, littoral or intertidal zones, and most importantly, estuarine.
 Currently, areas of oceanic upwelling cause the formation of phosphates.
-This is because of the constant stream of phosphate brought from the large, deep ocean reservoir (see below).
-This cycle allows continuous growth of organisms.
+This is due to the constant influx of phosphate from the large, deep ocean reservoir (see below).
+This cycle allows the continuous growth of organisms.

-Supratidal zones: Supratidal environments are part of the tidal flat system where the presence of strong wave activity is non-existent.
-Tidal flat systems are created along open coasts and relatively low wave energy environments.
-They can also develop on high energy coasts behind barrier islands where they are sheltered from the high energy wave action.
-Within the tidal flat system, the supratidal zone lies in a very high tide level.
+Supratidal zones: Supratidal environments are part of the tidal flat system where the presence of vigorous wave activity is non-existent.
+Tidal flat systems are formed along open coasts and in relatively low-wave-energy environments.
+They can also develop on high-energy coasts behind barrier islands, where they are sheltered from the high-energy wave action.
+Within the tidal flat system, the supratidal zone lies at a very high tide level.
 However, it can be flooded by extreme tides and cut across by tidal channels.
 This is also subaerially exposed, but is flooded twice a month by spring tides.

 Littoral environments/intertidal zones: Intertidal zones are also part of the tidal flat system.
 The intertidal zone is located within the mean high and low tide levels.
-It is subject to tidal shifts, which means that it is subaerially exposed once or twice a day.
-It is not exposed long enough to withhold vegetation.
+It is subject to tidal shifts, meaning it is subaerially exposed once or twice a day.
+It is not exposed long enough to support the growth of most vegetation.
 The zone contains both suspension sedimentation and bed load.

 Estuarine environments: Estuarine environments, or estuaries, are located at the lower parts of rivers that flow into the open sea.
-Since they are in the seaward section of the drowned valley system they receive sediment from both marine and fluvial sources.
+Since they are in the seaward section of the drowned valley system, they receive sediment from both marine and fluvial sources.
 These contain facies that are affected by tide and wave fluvial processes.
 An estuary is considered to stretch from the landward limit of tidal facies to the seaward limit of coastal facies.
 Phosphorites are often deposited in fjords within estuarine environments.
 These are estuaries with shallow sill constrictions.
-During Holocene sea-level rise, fjord estuaries formed by drowning of glacially-eroded U-shaped valleys.
+During the Holocene, sea-level rise led to the formation of fjord estuaries through the drowning of glacially eroded U-shaped valleys.

 The most common occurrence of phosphorites is related to strong marine upwelling of sediments.
-Upwelling is caused by deep water currents that are brought up to coastal surfaces where a large deposition of phosphorites may occur.
+Upwelling is caused by deep water currents that are brought to the surface near the coast, where a large deposition of phosphorites may occur.
 This type of environment is the main reason why phosphorites are commonly associated with silica and chert.
 Estuaries are also known as a phosphorus “trap”.
-This is because coastal estuaries contain a high productivity of phosphorus from marsh grass and benthic algae which allow an equilibrium exchange between living and dead organisms.
+This is because coastal estuaries contain a high productivity of phosphorus from marsh grass and benthic algae, which allows an equilibrium exchange between living and dead organisms.